zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 Installing Hadoop is arguably the HARDEST part of this assignment，and maybe even the hardest part of the entire course!

-Honestly, I feel like this assignment was intentionally designed to scare people away and make them drop the course...

 For this assignment, I do not recommend installing Hadoop on your local machine as per instructions provided by the instructor since it will take tons of time to firgure out useless version errors :(

 If you use Windows, I suggest working on this assignment using docker with MapReduce and using Java instead of Python as programming language